k-kinzal/dgeni-markdown-example/docs/ngMock/service/$log.md

 ### assertEmpty
-Assert that the all of the logging methods have no logged messages.
-If messages present, an exception is thrown.
+Assert that all of the logging methods have no logged messages.
+If any messages are present, an exception is thrown.